evilbunny2008/dnscrypt-proxy-stats/README.md

 cp -a mysql-example.php mysql.php
 ```

-Next edit mysql.php and replace the placeholder details with the actual mysql account details
+Next edit mysql.php and replace the placeholder details with the actual mariadb account details